v8/v8.dev/src/features/optional-chaining.md

 author: 'Maya Lekova ([@MayaLekova](https://twitter.com/MayaLekova)), breaker of optional chains'
 avatars:
   - 'maya-lekova'
-date: 2019-08-26
+date: 2019-08-27
 tags:
   - ECMAScript
 description: 'Optional chaining enables readable and concise expression of property accesses with built-in nullish checking.'
 ---
-Long chains of property accesses in JavaScript can be error-prone, as any of them might evaluate to `null` or `undefined` (also known as "nullish" values).
+Long chains of property accesses in JavaScript can be error-prone, as any of them might evaluate to `null` or `undefined` (also known as “nullish” values).
 Checking for property existence on each step easily turns into a deeply-nested structure of `if`-statements or a long `if`-condition replicating the property access chain:

 ```js
 // Error prone-version, could throw.